Contempt of court: LHC summons Ahsan Iqbal on May 7 - PakObserver

 Addressing a seminar in Islamabad, Iqbal said that the chief justice had “no right to calling-name people”.
 “You [Justice Nisar] must issue me a charge sheet.
 If you have evidence, produce it before me.
 But enough is enough,” Iqbal challenged.
 “The chief justice can sit on the bench [and raise allegations]… Ahsan Iqbal had appointed a vice chancellor on someone’s patronage… Mr Chief Justice have a heart.
 If you can feel disrespected, we too, have feelings and respect,” he said.

 Earlier, the chief justice had suspended Prof Uzma Qureshi, the vice chancellor of Lahore College for Women University (LCWU).
-Justice Nisar also said that he had full knowledge about the role of Interior Minister Ahsan Iqbal in her appointment.
-During the hearing, when asked about her relation with the interior minister, Prof Qureshi had said that Iqbal was the student of her father.
-“Attempts have been made to malign me,” she maintained.
+Justice Nisar also said that he had full knowledge about the role of Interior Minister Ahsan Iqbal in her appointment.—INP

-CJP Nisar had observed that the court could not tolerate any appointment made without transparency.

-A two-judge bench headed by the chief justice was hearing a suo motu case about the appointment of vice-chancellors at the public universities.